jeantessier/micronaut-rabbitmq-test/README.md

     $ (cd producer-app && ./gradlew run)

+You can start one or more message consumers with the following command:

+    $ (cd consumer-app && ./gradlew run)

-Just hit Ctrl-C to stop it when you're done.
+Just hit Ctrl-C in each shell to stop it when you're done.

 ## To Trigger a Message